Regulation and Inspection

 For an overview on our performance, please view SHR's Landlord Report.
 We also have an Engagement Plan with SHR which shows how they are engaging with us and any areas of our performance that they are concerned about.

-For further information, please read the SHR Complaints and Significant Performance Failures leaflet which identifies the difference between a complaint and significant performance failure, lets you know what to do and who to contact.
+For further information, please read the SHR Complaints and Serious Concerns factsheet which identifies the difference between a complaint and serious concern, lets you know what to do and who to contact.